simusid/agentic_tools/README.md

+# TO DO
+need to fix this for dictionary parameters :(

 # Example usage
 note this relies on type hints in the function definition and the Args: section of the docstring to extract better definitions of the parameters.